-The National Asthma Council Australia created the program to identify products and services that are asthma and allergy aware, through the trusted blue butterfly.
+The National Asthma Council Australia created the Sensitive Choice program to identify products and services that are asthma and allergy aware through the trusted blue butterfly.

-Products and services that carry this symbol have been reviewed and approved by an expert panel that determines their potential benefit to people with asthma or allergies.
+Products and services that carry the blue butterfly have been reviewed and approved by an independent expert panel that determines their potential benefit to people with asthma or allergies.